PAESCAL-SciDAC5/task-notes-visualization/meeting-notes/vis-meeting-2022-11-14.md

   - In SCRIP format with original variable names from Tempest: `TEMPEST_ne30pg2.scrip.nc`
   - In SCRIP format with revised variable names: `TEMPEST_ne30pg2.scrip.renamed.nc`
   - In Exodus format: `TEMEPST_NE30pg2.g`

+Do we need a new reader for ParaView?